Aswintechie/ttperf/README.md

 ## 🛠️ How It Works

 1. **Command Parsing**: Analyzes input arguments to determine profile name and test path
-2. **Profile Execution**: Runs the TT-Metal profiler with the specified test
+2. **Profile Execution**: Runs the Tenstorrent's TT-Metal profiler with the specified test
 3. **Output Monitoring**: Streams profiling output in real-time
 4. **CSV Extraction**: Parses the output to find the generated CSV file path
 5. **Performance Analysis**: Reads the CSV and calculates total device kernel duration